pandemicsyn/statsdpy/README.md

 The "pageload" event took 320ms to complete this time. statsdpy computes the XXth percentile (as specified in the config), average (mean), lower and upper bounds for the configured flush interval.

+#### Gauge (simple arbitrary values)####

+    snakes_on_this_mother_farking_plane:12|g

 ### Combined Events ###

-Unlike the original implementation this version can also process multiple events per packet.
+<s>Unlike the original implementation this version can also process multiple events per packet.
 If the config option "combined_events" is enabled multiple metrics can be combined in a single udp packet.
-Event's need to be separated by a single #:
+Events need to be separated by a single "#":</s>

-    pageload:320|ms#failedlogin:5|c
+The etsy statsd implementation now supports combined events via seperation by newline.
+Statsdpy supports this method now as well:

+    pageload:320|ms\nfailedlogin:5|c

 ### Sampling ###